dhl/erb2haml/README.markdown

 About
 =====
-haml.rake is a simple rake script for Rails that converts all ERb files in APP _ HOME/app/views/ that hasn't already been converted to haml.
+**erb2haml** is a simple rake script for Rails that converts all ERB files in `APP\_HOME/app/views/` that hasn't already been converted to haml.

-It will leave all your origional ERB files along, just to be sure.
+It will leave all your origional ERB files alone, just to be sure.

 To use it, make sure you are inside your Rails app, then do

-> $ rake haml:convert _ erbs
+    rake haml:convert\_erbs

 Getting Started
 ===============
-1. Put the script inside lib/script of your Rails app.
+1. Put the script `haml.rake` inside `lib/script` of your Rails app.
-2. Run "rake haml:convert _ erbs"
+2. Run `rake haml:convert\_erbs`
 3. Watch your ERB files getting converted to haml.

 And that's it!